Puthiya Aatchi: Plot

 Marappan (Anandaraj) is the rebel leader of 'Puratchi Padai'.
 The rebel group only kills corrupted politicians who spoil the poor's lives.
-Whereas a corrupted politician Valluvadasan (Radha Ravi) misuses their name and he perpetrates murders of innocent people under their name.
+A corrupted politician, Valluvadasan (Radha Ravi), misuses their name and he perpetrates murders of innocent people under their name.

-Vivekanandan (Sarath Babu), an IPS officer, lives happily with his wife (Raadhika) and his son.
+Vivekanandan (Sarath Babu), an IPS officer, lives happily with his wife (Radhika) and his son.
 Vivekanandan is charged to arrest the members of 'Puratchi Padai'.